HanoverStatsLabs/resources/labs/Lab8Instructions.md

 ### Questions

+When looking at a new dataset, the first thing we must do is understand each of the variables **individually**.
+We will only look at a subset of the variables here.

-1. Investigate the distributions of the car type and size for this dataset.
+1. Investigate *individually* the distributions of the car type and size for this dataset.
+2. Investigate *individually* the distributions of city mileage, highway mileage, acceleration time from 0 to 60, and weight.
+Make sure to identify the outliers in the data (e.g. by make and model).

+Once we have looked at individual variables, we would typically proceed to look at relationships between two or possibly three variables.
+The next set of questions requires this kind of analysis.

-2. Investigate the relationship between type and size.
+3. Investigate the relationship between type and size.
-3. Investigate the distributions of the highway mileage and city mileage data, including any possible association with type and size.
+4. Investigate how highway mileage and city mileage are related, and also how they are related to type and size.
-4. What effect, if any, does the car type and weight have on the car's time to accelerate from 0 to 60 mph?
-Does the weight effect on acceleration differ across the different car types?
+5. What effect, if any, does the car type and weight have on the car's time to accelerate from 0 to 60 mph?
+Does the effect of weight on acceleration differ across the different car types?
 Which car type tends to have the fastest acceleration?
-5. Investigate a possible association between fuel capacity and car type.
-Do the same for fuel capacity and size.

 ### Submission